vjoel/tupelo/README.md

 Tupelo transactions are ACID in the following sense.
 They are Atomic and Isolated -- this is enforced by the transaction processing in each client.
 Consistency is enforced by the underlying message sequencer: each client's copy of the space is the deterministic result of the same sequence of operations.
 Durability is optional, but can be provided by the archiver (to be implemented) or other clients.

-On the CAP spectrum, tupelo tends towards consistency.
+On the CAP spectrum, tupelo tends towards consistency: for all clients, write and take operations are applied in the same order, so the state of the entire system up through a given tick of discrete time is universally agreed upon.
+Of course, because of the difficulties of distributed systems, one client may not yet have seen the same range of ticks as another.

 Tupelo transactions do not require two-phase commit, because they are less powerful than general transactions.
 Each client has enough information to decide (in the same way as all other clients) whether the transaction succeeds or fails.
 This has performance advantages, but imposes some limitations on transactions over subspaces that are known to one client but not another.